Open Now — 24/7 Plumbing

 What is a gas leak, and why is it dangerous?

-A gas leak refers to a leak of natural gas, most commonly from the pipes and appliances in your home.
+A gas leak is a natural gas leak, most commonly from the pipes and appliances in your home.
 Gas leaks are dangerous because natural gas is flammable.
 If it accumulates in high concentrations and comes into contact with a spark or flame, it can cause a fire or explosion.

 How can I detect gas leaks in my home?